The Story of Civilization

-The Story of Civilization (1935–1975), by husband and wife Will and Ariel Durant, is an eleven-volume set of books covering both Eastern and Western civilizations for the general reader, with a particular emphasis on European (Western) history.
+The Story of Civilization (1935–1975), by husband and wife team Will Durant and Ariel Durant (known as "the Durants"), is an eleven-volume set of books covering both Eastern and Western civilizations for the general reader, with a particular emphasis on European (Western) history, written over a span of four decades.

-The series was written over a span of four decades.
+Background

 The first six volumes of The Story of Civilization are credited to Will Durant alone, with Ariel recognized only in the acknowledgements.
 Beginning with The Age of Reason Begins, Ariel is credited as a co-author.
 In the preface to the first volume, Durant states his intention to make the series in five volumes, although this would not turn out to be the case.

 The series won a Pulitzer Prize for General Nonfiction in 1968 with the tenth volume in the series, Rousseau and Revolution.

 The volumes were best sellers and sold well for many years.
 Sets of them were frequently offered by book clubs.
 An unabridged audiobook production of all eleven volumes was produced by the Books on Tape company and was read by Alexander Adams (also known as Grover Gardner).